 Become an IKO instructor

-Qualify as an international kitesurf instructor on one of Airzone Kitesurf School's IKO kitesurf instructor courses and travel the world doing something you love.
-Become an IKO kitesurf instructor and earn additional income, fund your travels or gap year, or completely change your lifestyle.
+Qualify as an international kitesurf instructor on one of Airzone Kitesurf School's IKO kiteboarding instructor courses and travel the world doing something you love.
+Become an IKO kiteboard instructor to earn additional income, fund your travels or gap year, or completely change your lifestyle.
 The International Kiteboarding Organisation qualification is exactly what it says in the name - international - it's recognised worldwide.
-Airzone Kitesurf School is the only place in the UK scheduling IKO instructor courses.

 IKO Kitesurf Instructor Training Courses (ITC)